4 Formal or informal?

 Once you have decided if your writing will be formal or informal, you need to think about the tone of your writing.
 Tone refers to the attitude that your language conveys and applies to both speaking and writing.

 - ‘Hiya, that’s too bad but no time to help at the mo.
-Got too much to do.
-Wish I didn’t need this job.
+Boss is giving me too much to do.
+Wish I didn’t work here.
 Try next week.
 Soz!’